EverydayDesignStudio/olo/README.md

 Once you confirm that you have enough space for the root partition, follow the article to [installing GUI on Raspbian Lite](https://www.raspberrypi.org/forums/viewtopic.php?t=133691).
 It will guide you through setting time zones, locales, keyboard settings and packages for GUI.

-GUI is required for OLO to retrieve an authentication token for the Spotify Web API.
+**GUI is required for OLO to retrieve an authentication token for the Spotify Web API. **

+Install [VNC](https://www.raspberrypi.org/documentation/remote-access/vnc/) to enable remote control with GUI.

 ## Set Alias